Authentication and Authorization

 • confirmed – If None, all matching devices are returned.
 Otherwise, this can be any true or false value to limit the query to confirmed or unconfirmed devices, respectively.

-class django_otp.models.GenerateNotAllowed(value, names=None, *values, module=None, qualname=None, type=None, start=1, boundary=None)[source]
+class django_otp.models.GenerateNotAllowed(value, names=<not given>, *values, module=None, qualname=None, type=None, start=1, boundary=None)[source]

-Constants that may be returned in the reason member of the extra information dictionary returned by generate_is_allowed()
+Constants that may be returned in the reason member of the extra information dictionary returned by generate_is_allowed().

 COOLDOWN_DURATION_PENDING